Garlid/Profile_Repo/README.md

-# data-science-capstone
+# Susannah Garlid Portfolio
-Capstone project for MIT Applied Data Science Course
+Portfolio for data analytics and data science.